What are standard drinks? Why is knowing about them important?

-- National Institute of Alcohol Abuse and Alcoholism (NIAAA).
+- Nat Inst of Alcohol Abuse and Alcoholism (NIAAA).

 - Public Health Service.

 - Surgeon General’s Office.

-- National Council of Alcoholism and Drug Dependence (NCADD).
+- Nat Coun of Alcoholism and Drug Depend (NCADD).

 - Mothers Against Drunk Driving (MADD).

 4. Why is knowing about drink equivalence important?

 Knowing alcohol equivalence helps us make wise decisions.
 Knowing about alcohol equivalence also helps us understand that there is no drink of moderation.
 There are only behaviors of moderation.

-Recognizing that standard drinks are all the same to a Breathalyzer is very important.
+Knowing that standard drinks are all the same to a breath tester is very important.
 It can help us avoid driving while impaired.
 And that can prevent us from having trouble with the law.
 But much more important, it can prevent injuries and save lives.
 Perhaps our own life.